Should I Stay or Should I Go?

 I: Mentoring is mentioned throughout the book.
 It is usually perceived as a more experienced professional/leader imparting knowledge, wisdom and opportunity to a newer/lower ranked individual in the organization.
 Mentoring has always been done informally where mentor and mentee self-select and develop a supportive relationship.

 Effective formal mentoring programs provide clear expectations and role definition for the mentoring relationship and also recognize that both mentor and mentee benefit.
 The official mentor offers institutional knowledge, professional wisdom and development opportunities to the mentee.
-In a healthy relationship, the mentee also offers important knowledge and wisdom – perspectives from areas of difference (generation, gender, race/ethnicity, technology knowledge, etc.) to expand the mentor’s world view.
+In a healthy relationship, the mentee also offers important knowledge and wisdom – perspectives from areas of difference to expand the mentor’s world view.
 This notion of cross-mentoring honors what each member of the relationship contributes and enriches the outcomes for the individuals, the organization and the profession.

 Mentoring can still be informal and can start from anywhere.
 A college student can mentor high school students interested in the same career path.
 A senior in college can mentor freshmen.
 A new professional can mentor those in training.
 As you can see, passing the torch can start very early.